ChristianArredondo/angular-reddit/README.md

 # AngularReddit

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.3.
+This app is a rudimentary version of Reddit, allowing you to post links that are then auto-arranged based on how many upvotes they have.
+The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.3.

 ## Development server